 Charlie and the Chocolate Factory by Roald Dahl

 Charlie is one of the five winning children allowed to tour Willy Wonka’s famous chocolate factory.
 But it’s a tour unlike any other and the other not-too-nice-kids kids strangely disappear throughout their tour.
 This book remains a classic for a good reason — brilliant, humorous storytelling.

 Anyone But Ivy Pocket by Caleb Krisp

-Ivy’s totally clueless and so very quirky.
+Ivy’s totally clueless, loveable, and so very quirky.
 Before we read this book together, I read many parts out loud to my kids while I was previewing this book because it was just so funny!!
 Now my kids are addicted, too.
 Ivy’s adventures involve a sinister ghost, a mystical jewel, and a surprising destiny.

 Fortunately, the Milk by Neil Gaiman

 If your kids like quirky humor, then this is your perfect book.
 You will never believe what happens when the kids’ father goes out to get more milk.
 He doesn’t even get the milk but he does run into pirates, aliens, and all sorts of incredible things!
 Totally hilarious and quite short–which is appealing to many readers.